This blog comes from one of our most popular eBooks: Brand and Corporate Identity for Small to Mid-Sized Businesses.

 When a brand is internalised in this way, it means that if any employee sees a value or behaviour that is ‘outside the brand’, it can be quickly identified and rectified.

-If you would support in creating, managing or determining the value of your brand and business, contact the business advisory team at JPAbusiness for a confidential, obligation-free discussion.
+If you would like support in creating, managing or determining the value of your brand and business, contact the JPAbusiness team on 02 6360 0360 or 02 9893 1803 for a confidential, initial discussion.

 James Price has over 30 years' experience in providing strategic, commercial and financial advice to Australian and international business clients.
 James' blogs provide business advice for aspiring and current small to mid-sized business owners, operators and managers.